January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Attendees have the opportunity to work with peers from other chapters, with Triangle National Council members and staff, and representatives of Triangle Education Foundation and Triangle Building and Housing Corporation.
 Come with your ideas, questions, and concerns as this is a gathering of Triangle’s top talent.

 Below you will find the maximum capacity of each track and the costs to attend.
-Chapters may send one attendee for each track at the subsidized price, paying only the $40 registration fee.
-Additional attendees (more than one for any track) will not receive subsidized pricing, and must pay the full $260 cost for attendance.
+Chapters may send one attendee for each track at the subsidized price, paying only the $50 registration fee.
+Additional attendees (more than one for any track) will not receive subsidized pricing, and must pay the full $270 cost for attendance.
 If you have CEF funds available to use, these can be used to reduce the full cost.
-See the details below for each track and contact Morgan Brickley (morgan@triangle.org) with any questions.
+See the details below for each track.

 Steven L. Miller Presidents’ Leadership Academy